blackboxlogic/blackboxlogic.github.io/ssehc.md

 ### **Un-Moving**
 * This phase is *required*.
 * Choose any peice to un-move (unless noted in "Kings" or "Pawns").
-* Rooks, knights, bishups and Queens un-move the same way they move in normal chess.
+* Rooks, knights, bishups and Queens are simple (they un-move like they move in normal chess).
-* See "Kings" and "Pawns" for how those pieces un-move.
+* See "Kings" and "Pawns" for how they un-move.

+## **Ending a Game**
+* During the un-move phase of your turn, if all your pieces are on the board and your only legal un-moves would take a piece out of its home position then you may declare the game over.
+The player with *most pieces in their home position wins*.
+* Resigning, or draw by repition/stalemate/agreement/50-move-rule are the same as normal chess.

+TBD how to prevent camping?
+Maybe allow them to be captured?

 ### **Kings** (are Complicated in Reverse)
 * **Un-Single-Step**: A king may move one square in any direction.